AnyChart/docs.anychart.com/PERT_Chart/Pert_Chart.md

 ### Appearance

 There are two basic classes of elements in PERT: milestones and tasks.
 Also there is a critical path consists of both tasks and milestones.
-All of them have visual settings, which can be found in the [Pert Settings Article](Settings).

 Learn more about colors and visual appearance of the chart from the [Appearance Settings](../Appearance_Settings) section.